 - Export: If the receiving merchant chooses to leave Braintree in the future, we will not include any granted payment methods when we export their vaulted data to another payment gateway.

-You can do this by setting
+The grantor can do this by setting

 include_billing_postal_code option to

-When the receiving merchant makes a transaction or verification request with the granted payment method nonce, the processor will return the expected AVS and CVV response codes (e.g. M if the postal code matches, I if the information is not provided), but the responses will not trigger any AVS or CVV rules enabled in their gateway.
+When the recipient makes a transaction or verification request with the granted payment method nonce, the processor will return the expected AVS and CVV response codes (e.g. M if the postal code matches, I if the information is not provided), but the responses will not trigger any AVS or CVV rules enabled in their gateway.

 Still have questions?